jkingportfolio/CI_PP1_TheCocktailBar/README.md

 ## Features

-In its entirety the website consists of five main pages, one 404 error page and 16 features, two of which have a mobile version and tablet / desktop version.
+In its entirety the website consists of five main pages, one 404 error page and 16 features, two of which have a mobile version and tablet/desktop version.

 ### Existing features

 #### Nav Bar

-The navigation bar is featured on all five main pages and the error 404 page and includes 5 clickable links:
+The navigation bar is featured on all five main pages and the error 404 page.
+It includes 5 clickable links:

 - Home
 - About